Nora Heysen: War artist

 On 12 October 1943, Heysen became the first woman to be appointed as an Australian war artist, being granted the honorary rank of captain.
 As Heysen said in a later interview about her role: "I was commissioned to depict the women's war effort.
 There was that restriction on what I did.
 So I was lent around to all the services, the air force, the navy and the army, to depict the women working at everything they did during the war".

-During her service Heysen completed over 170 works of art and was discharged from service in 1946 in New Guinea.
+During her service Heysen completed over 170 works of art.
+She was discharged from service in 1946 in New Guinea, where she had been stationed from April 1944.

-Family life
+Family life and death

 Following her discharge from war service, Heysen went to London and later returned to Sydney in 1948.
 While in New Guinea, she met Dr. Robert Black, whom she married in 1953.
 She continued to paint, exhibit and travel with her husband.
 Her marriage ended in 1972.

+Heysen died in Sydney on 30 December 2003.

 Reception

 A 1939 article in The Australian Women's Weekly ran with the headline "Girl Painter Who Won Art Prize is also Good Cook", and lists three of Heysen's favourite recipes along with her strategies for achieving domestic duties and leaving time for painting.

 Heysen's works are currently held in the collections of the National Gallery of Australia, the Australian War Memorial, the National Library of Australia, the National Portrait Gallery and several state galleries.

 A major retrospective exhibition of the work of daughter and father, Hans and Nora Heysen: Two Generations of Australian Art, was curated by the National Gallery of Victoria and displayed from March–July 2019.
 Reviewing it, Sydney Morning Herald critic John McDonald described Nora's career as a "fractured, stop-start affair", but that in a "popular rethinking of the Heysen's place in local art history ...
 Nora's star has risen while her father's has declined."

 McDonald nominated as Nora's signature work her "breathtaking still life, Eggs (1927)" from the Hinton collection in the New England Regional Art Museum, and described her Still Life of quinces (1933) from the same collection as "painted with the precision of an old master."